 - Restricted apps is enabled, click Change to allowed apps.

-When you add a restricted app, no members of your account can use that app.
-Members can use any app that is not in your restricted list.
+When you restrict an app, no one in your account can use that app.
+Members can still use any app that is not on your restricted list.

-- In the left sidebar of your Settings page, under the Admin settings section, select Security and privacy
+- In the left sidebar under the Admin settings section, select Security and privacy.

-- Select Allow or restrict apps.
+- Select Allow or restrict app.
 You'll be redirected to the Restricted apps page.

 - Click Add app.
 You’ll be redirected to the Add restricted app page.